 Ever evolving, his photographic career has journeyed from the world of corporate clients and international picture agencies to creating murals and artwork from his personal image collection.

-Through his photography he hopes to encourage others to explore “our world”, enjoy it, preserve it, and to be more diligent in making balanced choices concerning our natural environment and historical landmarks.
+Through his photography, he hopes to encourage others to explore “our world”, enjoy it, preserve it, and be more diligent in making balanced choices concerning our natural environment and historical landmarks.

 Photographer & Palm Frond Art